replay-framework/replay/README.md

 The "illegal reflective access" warnings from `netty` are harder to fix: RePlay should upgrade it's `netty` dependency from `3.10.6.Final` to `io.netty:netty-all:4.1.43.Final` or greater.

+## Plugins

+Play1 [installs some plugins out-of-the-box](https://github.com/playframework/play1/blob/master/framework/src/play.plugins) which you can then disable in your project.
+The plugins that Play1 setup by default will need to be explicitly added to your RePlay project's `play.plugins` file.
+The ability to disable plugins is no longer needed.

+Some Play1 plugins do not have a RePlay equivalent, such as: `play.plugins.EnhancerPlugin` (RePlay does not do byte-code "enhancing" by design), `play.ConfigurationChangeWatcherPlugin`, `play.db.Evolutions`, `play.plugins.ConfigurablePluginDisablingPlugin` (no longer needed as you pick the plugins you need in your own project).

+The RePlay project comes with the following plugins:

+* `play.data.parsing.TempFilePlugin` 🟊 — Creates temporary folders for file parsing and deletes them after request completion.
+* `play.data.validation.ValidationPlugin` 🟊 — Adds validation on controller methods parameters based on annotations.
+* `play.db.DBBrowserPlugin` 🟊 — Mounts the H2 Console on `/@db` in development mode.
+Only works for the in-memory H2 database.
+* `play.db.DBPlugin` 🟊 — Sets up the Postgres, MySQL or H2 data source based on the configuration values.
+* `play.db.jpa.JPAPlugin` 🟊 — Initialises required JPA EntityManagerFactories.
+* `play.i18n.MessagesPlugin` 🟊 — The internationalization system for UI strings.
+* `play.jobs.JobsPlugin` 🟊 — Simple cron-style or out-of-request-cycle jobs runner.
+* `play.libs.WS` 🟊 — Simple HTTP client (to make webservices requests).
+* `play.modules.excel.Plugins` — Installs the Excel spreadsheet rendering plugin (requires the `com.codeborne.replay:pdf` library).
+In Play1 this is available as a community plugin.
+* `play.modules.gtengineplugin.GTEnginePlugin` 🟊🟊 — Installs the Groovy Templates engine for rendering views (requires the `com.codeborne.replay:fastergt` library).
+* `play.modules.logger.ExceptionsMonitoringPlugin` — Keeps some statistics on which exceptions occured and includes them in the status report.
+* `play.plugins.PlayStatusPlugin` 🟊 — Installs the authenticated `/@status` endpoint.
+* `play.plugins.security.AuthenticityTokenPlugin` — Add automatic validation of a form's `authenticityToken` to mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
+In Play1 the `checkAuthenticity()` method is built into the `Controller` class and needs to be explicitly called.

+🟊) Installed by default in Play1.

+🟊🟊) Built into the Play1 framework (not as a plugin), became a plugin in RePlay.

+A community [plugin for creating PDFs](https://github.com/pepite/play--pdf) exists for Play1.
+In RePlay this functionality is [part of the main project](https://github.com/codeborne/replay/tree/master/pdf) and available as a regular library (no longer a plugin) named `com.codeborne.replay.pdf`.

+RePlay projects put `play.plugins` file in `conf/`.
+The syntax of the `play.plugins` file remains the same.

+Write your own plugins by extending `play.PlayPlugin` is still possible.

 ## Porting a Play1 application over to RePlay

-Porting a Play1 application to RePlay requires quite a bit of work, depending on the size of the application.
+Porting a Play1 application to RePlay requires quite some work, depending on the size of the application.
-This amount of work will be significantly less than porting the application to [Play2](https://www.playframework.com) or the currently very popular [Spring Boot](https://spring.io/projects/spring-boot).
+The work will be significantly less than porting the application to [Play2](https://www.playframework.com) or a currently popular Java MVC framework (like [Spring Boot](https://spring.io/projects/spring-boot)).

+The following list breaks down the porting effort into tasks:

-* Move your dependencies over from `conf/dependencies.yml` (Ivy2 format) to `build.gradle` (Gradle format).
+* Port the dependency specification from `conf/dependencies.yml` (Ivy2 format) to `build.gradle` (Gradle format).
+* Move `app/play.plugins` to `conf/` and add all plugins you need explicitly (see the section on "Plugins").
+* Add the `app/<appname>/Application.java` and `app/<appname>/Module.java` (see the [RePlay example project](https://github.com/asolntsev/criminals/tree/master/app/criminals) for inspiration).
+* Port the controller classes over to RePlay.
+This is likely the biggest task of the porting effort and cannot be performed from your Play1 application like some other porting tasks.
-* Make controllers methods (actions) non-static, and subclass from `RebelController`, while doing so you need to mind the following:
+  * Make controllers methods (actions) non-static.
+  * Since `play.result.Result` no longer extends `Exception`, your controllers should return `Result` instead of throwing it.
+In Play1 the controller methods that trigger the request's response (like `render(...)` and `forbidden()`) throw an exception to ensure the rest of the method will not be executed.
+In RePlay this is considered abuse of the exception system, and the good old `return` statement is used to achieve the same.
+The following changes to your controller classes are required:
     * TODO: explain how to deal with redirects, returning `Result` (or `null`), etc.
-  * Since `play.result.Result` no longer extends `Exception`, your controllers should return `Result` instead of throwing it.
+  * **TIP**: Start by moving your controller classes to an `unported/` folder, and copy them one-by-one back to `controller/` while porting them.
 * `play.libs.Crypto` has been slimmed down and is now called `Crypter`.
   * **TIP**: You can simply copy the `play.libs.Crypto` file from Play1 into your project.
-* `Check` and `CheckWith` have been removed from the `play.data.validation` package.
+* `Check`, `CheckWith` and `CheckWithCheck` have been removed from the `play.data.validation` package.
-  * **TIP**: Copy those files from Play1 into your project, but using validation methods explicitly from the body of controller methods (opposed to configuring validations through annotations) allows more control over error responses.
+  * They have been removed in favour of calling validation methods explicitly from the body of controller methods (opposed to configuring validations through annotations).
+This allows much needed control over your application's response in case of validation errors.
+  * **TIP**: Copy those files from Play1 into your project to ease the porting effort.
-* The `params.get()` method now always returns a `String`, use `parseXYZ()` methods (like: `Boolean.parseBoolean()`) to convert results.
+* The `params.get()` method now always returns a `String`, use `parseXYZ()` methods (like `Boolean.parseBoolean()`) to convert results.
 * `play.libs.WS` has been split up into the `play.libs.ws` package containing the classes that have been split out.
-* `Router.absolute()` now takes a param, simple pass it: `Http.Request.current()`.
+* `Router.absolute()` now takes a param.
+Fix this by passing it `Router.absolute(Http.Request.current())`.
 * `IO.readFileAsString()` now needs an additional `Charset` argument (usually `StandardCharsets.UTF_8` suffices).
+* RePlay does not use the `${...}` syntax for interpolating environment variables into the `application.conf` file.
+This [may change](https://github.com/codeborne/replay/issues/29) in a future release.
 * The `play.mvc.Mailer` class was dropped, use the `play.libs.Mail` class instead.
   * **TIP**: Copy RePlay's `play.libs.Mail` class into your Play1 project and port over the mail logic while your application is still running on top of Play1.
   * Here an example of a simple text mail: